Rethinking Sketching as Sampling: A Graph Signal Processing Approach: Heuristic approaches

 \subsection{Noise-aware heuristic (NAH)}

-An heuristic that is less computationally costly than the SDP in Section~\ref{ssec_conv_relax} can be obtained as follows.
+A heuristic that is less computationally costly than the SDP in Section~\ref{ssec_conv_relax} can be obtained as follows.
 Consider for instance the objective function of the direct problem \eqref{eqn_prob1_forward}

-where we note that the noise imposes a trade-off in the selection of samples.
-More precisely, while some nodes are very important in contributing to the transformed signal, as determined by the rows of $\bbR_{x} \bbH^{T}$, those same nodes might provide very noisy measurements, as determined by the corresponding submatrix of $(\bbR_{x}+\bbR_{w})$.
-Taking this trade-off into account, the proposed noise-aware heuristic (NAH) consists of selecting the rows of $(\bbR_{x}+\bbR_{w})^{-1/2} \bbR_{x} \bbH^{T}$ with highest $\ell_{2}$ norm.
+where we note that the noise imposes a tradeoff in the selection of samples.
+More precisely, while some samples are very important in contributing to the transformed signal, as determined by the rows of $\bbR_{x} \bbH^{T}$, those same samples might provide very noisy measurements, as determined by the corresponding submatrix of $(\bbR_{x}+\bbR_{w})$.
+Taking this tradeoff into account, the proposed noise-aware heuristic (NAH) consists of selecting the rows of $(\bbR_{x}+\bbR_{w})^{-1/2} \bbR_{x} \bbH^{T}$ with highest $\ell_{2}$ norm.
 This polynomial-time heuristic entails $O(n^{3})$ operations to compute the inverse square root of $(\bbR_{x}+\bbR_{w})$ \cite{frommer09} and $O(mn)$ to compute its multiplication with $\bbR_{x}\bbH^{T}$ as well as the norm.
-Note that $(\bbR_{x}+\bbR_{w})^{-1/2}\bbR_{x}\bbH^{T}$ resembles a signal-to-noise ratio (SNR), and thus the noise-aware heuristic proposed is attempting to maximize this measure of SNR.
+Note that $(\bbR_{x}+\bbR_{w})^{-1/2}\bbR_{x}\bbH^{T}$ resembles a signal-to-noise ratio (SNR), and thus the NAH is attempting to maximize this measure of SNR.